SubtleScope/Failbook/README.md

     your actions.
 Please follow your local, state, federal, and international laws.
 You are responisble for your own actions, please act responsibly.

+- Looking to find the flags?
+  - A list of the available flags is listed in the flag_lists.txt

+- Stuck on a challenge?
+Can't find a flag?
+  - Sometimes you get stuck, it happens.
+While I normally wouldn't release this walkthrough, it has been requested by Failbook users.
+  - Please, do yourself a favor and try to work through the flags, it will make you better in the end; however, if you're stuck and can't get passed a challenge, this guide will help.
+  - The guide goes through a possible way to solve each flag.
+There are many different ways they can be solved, so if you find a way and want to share, feel free to do so.
+  - Most importantly, have fun and keep honing your skills - for good and not evil.
+Also, only on systems you own or are approved to test.
+Never use these skills against a system that you are not authorized to access or test.
+We are not responsible or liable for using these methods against systems that are not your own.
+We are not liable if you break your own system either.
+    So be careful with running commands and files that people have shared on websites as they can be dangerous.

 ## userGen Script
 - Failbook comes with a script to generate users - the generated users can be either random users or legitimate looking users.